ARTFL-Project/PhiloLogic4/README.rst

 PhiloLogic4
 ===========

-PhiloLogic is an XML database/search engine/web app that is desigined for the particular difficulties of TEI XML.
+PhiloLogic is an XML database/search engine/web app that is designed for the particular difficulties of TEI XML.
 For a more theoretical description, you can refer to `our research publications <http://http://jtei.revues.org/817>`_ or `our blog <http://artfl.blogspot.com>`_.

 Installation
 ============

-Installing PhiloLogic consists of three steps:
+Installing PhiloLogic consists of four steps:

 1) Install the C and Python libraries system-wide
-2) Set up a directory in your web server to deploy databases
+2) Set up a directory in your web server to serve databases from
 3) Configure a loader script
+4) Load your texts into a new database instance

 Downloading
 -----------